MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-an-add-on-submission.md

 keywords: windows 10, uwp, Windows Store submission API, add-on submission, update, in-app product, IAP
 ---

-# Update an add-on submission using the Windows Store submission API
+# Update an add-on submission

 Use this method in the Windows Store submission API to update an existing add-on (also known as in-app product or IAP) submission.
 After you successfully update a submission by using this method, you must [commit the submission](commit-an-add-on-submission.md) for ingestion and publishing.